 Sure, they can be pests and you probably don’t want to end up feeding them, but sometimes cats can be used as deterrents to drive off other creatures.
 One great way to keep cats out of your garden without running them off completely is to plant flowers and plants that they actually like.
 Of course, you will not want to plant these plants or flowers in your garden, but in a separate bed.
 Heck, even adding a small sandbox to the backyard might do the trick.
 Whatever the situation is, you have a variety of options available to you like Cat Grass, Lemongrass, Catnip, Cat Mint, or even Valerian.

-At the end of the day, you can see that there are a number of plants that actually drive off cats as well as other animals.
+Ultimately, we hope that you’ve discovered which cat repellent plants work well and which to avoid.
 However, it all really comes down to the types of cats that you are dealing with and the methods in which you are growing and caring for the plants.
 Plants that aren’t thriving might not produce the smell and properties that you need to drive away these animals.
 Make sure you are providing each plant with its required environmental properties to get the most out of them.